About me

 After graduation, I made my Magnum Opus, a 16 mm color, sync-sound film, entitled “Miles of Time,” with the soundtrack by the Jim Lowe Trio, who had just cut an album of the same name.
 To support myself, I took a job with a law firm, and I ended up working for lawyers for the next nearly 40 years, including as a Chief Marketing Officer, and later, starting my own consulting firm, Fort Kimber Partners.

 Finally, all of the creative endeavors in legal marketing spurred me to return to my true love—ART.
 I retired completely from the legal industry in 2020 and began painting in earnest!
-I continue to take classes and workshops and participate in Plein Air outings, and critiques, constantly striving to improve and learn from other artists.

 My vision